 TMAIT operates under the authority of an eight-member board.
-During 2013, the Trustees met in person in February, May, and October in conjunction with TMA conferences and meetings of the House of Delegates.
-In addition, the Trustees held their annual three-day planning session in July.
+During 2014, the Trustees met in person in January, May, and September in conjunction with TMA conferences and the House of Delegates meeting.
+In addition, the Trustees held their annual three-day planning session in August.